yuanshi1/yuanshi1.github.io/_pages/field.md

 ### Field Research in Indonesia, 2023-2024
-One line of my research has focused on the context of smallholder palm fruit farmers in rural Indonesia.
-I have visited the field multiple times to gather contextual understanding and conduct interviews.
-One of my work (joint work with Karen Zheng and Iskandar Z Siregar) used behavioral experiments that directly engage smallholder farmers in controlled decision making.
+In 2023, I began fieldwork in rural Indonesia to better understand the decision-making environment of smallholder palm fruit farmers.
+What began as a series of interviews turned into a much deeper learning experience: sitting with farmers in their homes, observing harvest routines, and hearing firsthand how livelihood choices are shaped by uncertainty, trust, and tradition.
+To bridge theory with practice, we designed behavioral experiments that brought incentive tradeoffs into a setting farmers could directly engage with.
+These "lab-in-the-field" studies offered a rare opportunity to see how abstract economic ideas play out in real-world decisions, and how modeling human decisions, however messy, can inform more effective and empathetic policy design.
 _(with Iskandar Z Siregar and Yanchong Zheng)_

 ### Field Research in India, 2025-present
-Since 2025, I’ve been working in northern India on a pilot sutdy to encourage sustainable rice farming through a technique known as Direct Seeding of Rice (DSR).
+Since 2025, I’ve been working in northern India on a pilot study to encourage sustainable rice farming through a technique known as Direct Seeding of Rice (DSR).
 This method can significantly reduce water use, but adoption remains low despite its environmental benefits.
-In partnership with the World Bank Water Resource Group, our team has been designing and testing incentive schemes—simple payment structures meant to nudge farmers toward trying DSR during a critical sowing window.
+In partnership with [the World Bank 2030 Water Resource Group](https://www.2030wrg.org/), our team has been designing and testing incentive schemes—simple payment structures meant to nudge farmers toward trying DSR during a critical sowing window.
 _(with Alp Sungu and Yanchong Zheng)_

 ### Other Engagements
 Beyond academic research, I’ve been fortunate to work with mission-driven organizations committed to systems change from the ground up.
 At [Pempem](https://www.pempem.io/), I contributed to building digital tools for smallholder supply chains that help improve traceability and market access.
 I also actively volunteer at [Bridges for Enterprise](https://www.bridgesforenterprise.com/), where I led initiatives to measure and improve the social impact of early-stage social enterprises in the developing world.
+These experiences continue to shape how I think about impact: not just as an academic goal, but as a daily commitment to the communities we work with.

 ### Photo Gallary